 Unlike ‘Domestic PEOs’ in the US, these local entities associated with Global PEOs become the sole employer for the workforce, rather than ‘co-employer’.
 This means that the Global PEO takes on all the legal and tax obligations (and liabilities) of an employer.
 This leaves the client company free to focus on their core business, without needing to worry about compliance risks.

-- A Global PEO, such as New Horizons Global Partners, can offer the full suite of staffing outsourcing solutions for all your business locations.
+A Global PEO, such as Horizons, can offer the full suite of staffing outsourcing solutions for all your business locations.